LouisOuellet/appmaker/README.md

-# ALB Connect
+# APP Maker
-ALB Connect is a software built for Logistics, Brokerage and Customs Consulting.
-This software is intended to be used by ALB's divisions.
+APP Maker is a PHP and Javascript framework design to quickly build advanced databases.

 ## License
-GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007
+MIT License

 ## Copyright
-Copyright © 2019-2020 ALB Compagnie International.
+Copyright © 2019-2021 Les Entreprises LaswitchTech.
 All rights reserved.

 ## Features
- * Customer relationship management system
- * Enterprise resource planning system
- * Customer Access
- * Unlimited Users
- * LDAP Support
- * SMTP Support
- * Roles and Permissions Builtin System
  * Complete Framework built around a centralized database
+ * Support your existing user base using LDAP, SMTP, PAM and SQL authentication.

-## ACC Command Line Interface
+## Command Line Interface
 The command line interface can be used to perform some pre-programmed functions.

 Here is a list of available commands: